F-Bafti/F-Bafti.github.io/_posts/2025-11-11-Building-a-Recipe-Recommender-System-with-VAE.md

 > In this project, we focus only on the recipes; we do not use the reviews dataset.

 The first step in preprocessing is **exploring missing values**.
 We inspect the dataset to find columns with many `NaN` values and remove them to simplify further analysis.

+#### Selecting Important Features and Handling Outliers

+After removing columns with too many missing values, we focus on the most relevant features for our model.

+**Numeric columns we keep**:

+- `Calories`
+- `FatContent`
+- `SaturatedFatContent`
+- `CholesterolContent`
+- `SodiumContent`
+- `CarbohydrateContent`
+- `FiberContent`
+- `SugarContent`
+- `ProteinContent`

+**Text columns we keep**:

+- `Name`
+- `RecipeCategory`
+- `RecipeIngredientParts`
+- `RecipeInstructions`

+Some numeric columns contain **outliers**.
+To handle them, we retain only the data points that fall within the **99.5th percentile** for each column.
+This helps prevent extreme values from skewing the model training while keeping almost all of the data.